prashgangadhar/ValueBlue.MovieService/ReadMe.txt

 	"BaseUrl": "https://www.omdbapi.com/"

 5) MongoDb:
 	a.
 A local mongodb was used for development.
+	b.
 Please make sure to replace config values accordingly before running the app.
-	b.
+	c.
 Configuration is stored in AppSettings.json as "MovieSearchHistoryDatabase": {
 			"ConnectionString": "mongodb://localhost:27017",
 			"DatabaseName": "ValueBlueMovies",